Let's Dance (German TV series): Format

 Celebrities dance in the programs with a professional or successful tournament dancer in several dances.
 At the end of each performance, each jury member gives a score between one and ten.
 Which couples on the next Let's Dance show will participate and which not, will be determined by the jury rating and the audience, who can vote for their favorites by telephone at the end of the program.
 The last placed in the jury evaluation receives one point, the penultimate two points and so on.
 The same applies to the placements of the audience rating.
 The organizer does not publish the results of the audience rating, numbers of callers or ranking list.
 The highest placed person receives as many points as there are still couples in the race in the respective episode.
 Jury and spectator ratings are added together, the pair with the fewest points is eliminated.
 If there are several last-placed couples with the same rating, the couple with the lowest audience rating will be eliminated.

 Cast

 Hosts

 Nazan Eckes has been the host for seasons one to three.
 In season one and two, her co-host was Hape Kerkeling and in season three Daniel Hartwich.
 Between season four and ten Hartwich has been presenting alongside Sylvie Meis.
 The program is currently hosted by Hartwich and Austrian singer and former winner Victoria Swarovski.
 Daniel Hartwich was replaced by Oliver Geissen in the first regular show of season 11 and by Jan Köppen in fifth regular show and the final of season 15.
+Victoria Swarovski was replaced by Laura Wontorra in the quarter-final of season 19.